vseslavcharodei/tftp-monitor/README.md

 1. Linux test environment.
 2. Time-zone on Host machine that will run Kubernetes deployment should have the same timezone as Kubernetes deployment (minikube VM in my case).
-3. Simple TFTP server configured on the host machine where Kubernetes will be deployed.
+3. Simple TFTP server is configured on the host machine where Kubernetes will be deployed.
 4. Configured TFTP server firewall.
 Can be done in the following way:
 ```
 # Define new chain: